 - Dental implants prevent the bone loss that is associated with tooth loss.

 - Oral hygiene is easy because there is nothing to remove, floss under, or clean around.

 - Tooth implant supported restorations can be brushed and flossed just like natural teeth.

 - You can eat what you like and smile with confidence because dental implants are rock-solid.

 Are Dental Implants right for you?

-Before recommending implant dentistry, we will review your medical history at our Owensboro office near Henderson KY and inquire about any health conditions to ensure your safety.
+Before recommending implant dentistry, we will review your medical history at our Owensboro office near Philpot and inquire about any health conditions to ensure your safety.
 Virtually anyone who is healthy enough for an extraction is a good candidate.
 Although the placement of dental implants is considered an oral surgery, it is minimal and comfortable.